bay3s/reinforce-rl/readme.md

 #### Intro
-- Invented in 1992 in the paper "Simple Statistical Gradient-Following Algorithms for Connectionist Reinforcement Learning".
 - REINFORCE has a fairly simple interpretation - increases the probability of actions along positive reward trajectories and decreases the actions along the trajectories with low rewards.
 	- If learning is successful, over the course of many iterations, the policy should shift to distribution that results in good performance in an environment.
 - Action probabilities are changed by following the policy gradient, so REINFORCE is known as a policy gradient algorithm.